 Disney World’s Kids-Only Activities

 If you are looking for some unique experiences for your kids, along with the chance to have some alone time for the parents, there are a few options.
+One exciting opportunity is to “get a free ticket” for these activities.
 These activities are limited to potty trained guests between the ages of four and twelve.
 These activities are perfect for parents looking for a short break from their children while giving them a unique experience.

 Captain Hook’s Pirate Crew